aeriaframework/docs/aeria-ui/components/aeria-card.md

 ### inactive <Badge type="tip" text="boolean" />

 If set to true, the card will become slightly transparent.
+This can be used to indicate the content of this card is unavailable.

 ### horizontal <Badge type="tip" text="boolean" />

-If set to true, the card will have a horizontal layout.
+If set to true, the card will switch to a horizontal layout.

 ## Slots